ecmwf/earthkit-hydro/README.md

 > This software is **Emerging** and subject to ECMWF's guidelines on [Software Maturity](https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity).

 **earthkit-hydro** is a Python library for common hydrological functions.

-**DISCLAIMER**

-> This project is in the **BETA** stage of development.
-Please be aware that interfaces and functionality may change as the project develops.
-If this software is to be used in operational systems you are **strongly advised to use a released tag in your system configuration**, and you should be willing to accept incoming changes and bug fixes that require adaptations on your part.
-ECMWF **does use** this software in operations and abides by the same caveats.

 ## Main Features